Geetansh124/Geetansh124/README.md

-# 💫 About Me:I’m an aspiring AI/ML engineer currently focused on building strong foundations in Machine Learning, Deep Learning, and practical AI development.
+# 💫 About Me:
+I’m an aspiring AI/ML engineer currently focused on building strong foundations in Machine Learning, Deep Learning, and practical AI development.
 I enjoy turning concepts into real projects instead of staying stuck in tutorial loops.

 My current learning path includes Python, NumPy, Pandas, Scikit-learn, TensorFlow, data preprocessing, model building, and deployment fundamentals.
 I’ve worked on projects like Movie Recommendation Systems and continuously explore new areas in AI, data science, and software development.